We've independently reviewed this article to make sure it's as accurate as we can make it.

-When a dryer is too hot, you need to check out the individual parts that deal with the dryer’s temperature regulations.
-Otherwise, your dryer could be too hot and cause an even bigger problem like a fire.
+When a dryer is too hot, you must check out the parts that deal with the dryer’s temperature regulation.
+Otherwise, your dryer could cause an even bigger problem, like a fire.

 The cycling thermostat, high limit thermostat, thermistor, exhaust vent, and airflow are all problem areas to check.
-By cleaning, and possibly replacing the pieces, you should have regular temperatures in your dryer.
+By cleaning and possibly replacing the components, you should have regular temperatures in your dryer in no time.

 Frequently Asked Questions

 How Hot Should A Dryer Be?

 Dryers typically range from 100-225 degrees Fahrenheit, generally enough to turn water into vapor to dry your clothes.